 $400K+

-Extra fuel and operating cost per voyage
+Industry estimate for extra fuel and ops cost per voyage

 Energy and Freight Markets